 Against general obligation road bonds ❑

-How would the $10 million be spent?
+How is the $10 million being spent?

 •Abrazo Road (Unser Boulevard to Chessman Drive)

 The road was reconstructed and completed in July 2019 with a cost of $2,417,104.

 •Country Club Drive (Southern Boulevard to end of roadway)